-Although you can find ripe green tomatoes (generally heirloom), they will be too soft to use in this recipe.
 Traditional Southern fried green tomato recipes use unripe (green) red tomatoes that are dusted in cornmeal and shallow fried in bacon fat.
-Because it can sometimes be challenging to get the cornmeal to stick to the tomato slice, this recipe includes an egg "wash"—which helps the crumbs to adhere—and calls for deep frying.
-The resulting coating is a bit thicker and may not be as crispy as an egg-free, shallow-fried version, but in no way is it less delicious!
+Since it can sometimes be challenging to get the cornmeal to stick to the tomato slice, this recipe includes an egg "wash"—which helps the crumbs to adhere—and calls for deep frying.
+The resulting coating is a bit thicker and may not be as crispy as an egg-free, shallow-fried version, but in no way is it less delicious.

 - 1/4 cup flour

 - 4 to 6 green tomatoes (sliced 1/4- to 1/2-inch thick)

 - Dash salt (or to taste)

 - Bacon grease (or vegetable oil for frying)

 Gather the ingredients.

 Place the flour, beaten eggs, and cornmeal in three separate bowls large enough to fit the tomato slices.

 Season the tomato slices with salt and pepper.
 Dust the slices lightly with flour, then dip slices in the beaten egg, letting the excess drip off.
 Coat well with the cornmeal or breadcrumbs.